marthinwurer/TournamentRecorder/README.md

     $ deactivate

+The headers needed for the mysql database bindings to work are obtained by:

+    $ sudo apt-get install libmysqlclient-dev
+    $ sudo apt-get install python3-dev

 To install all of the required libraries, activate the virtual environment, then run:

     $ pip install -r requirements.txt